FAQs

 How do I enter in a missed month?

-1. In the History tab in Column A, enter in the date you want to backfill in the correct ordering compared to your existing months.
-If this is your first time running the Sheet, simply write in the date missed into Cell A3.
+In the History tab, enter the date you want to backfill in Column A, keeping correct order with existing months.
+For first-time users, simply write the missed date in Cell A3.

-2. NOTE: Do not Insert a new row.
-Simply make use of the rows already in the Sheet.
+Note: Do not insert new rows—use the rows already in the Sheet.

-3. Proceed filling out the Asset values for the new month, updating the blue columns only.
+Fill out the Asset values for the new month (blue columns only).

-4. Done!
-The Date Column should automatically adapt and the current month should automatically shift down.
+Done!
+The Date Column will automatically adjust, and the current month will shift down.

 Can I use the Sheet with Excel, Offline or Libre Office?